-The 2018-2019 California Healthy Kids Survey, conducted among district 5th and 7th graders showed 63% of the students reported feeling safe or very safe at school.
-The same survey also showed that 56% of the students reported high levels of caring relationships with a teacher or other adult at their school which is a 22% increase from the previous year's survey results, and 53% of students felt a personal school connectedness which is a 31% increase.
-Further, 82% of parents and families feel that school is a safe place for their child to learn and is a friendly environment for students, parent, and families.
+The 2020-2021 California Healthy Kids Survey, conducted among district 5th and 7th graders showed 73% of the students reported feeling safe or very safe at school which is a 10% increase from last year.
+The same survey also showed that 70% of the students reported high levels of caring relationships with a teacher or other adult at their school which is a 14% increase from the previous year.
+76% of students felt a personal school connectedness which is a 13% increase.
 Each of these are key indicators of school safety.